Betterment (company)

 Betterment is an American financial advisory company which provides digital investment, retirement and cash management services.

-The company is based in New York City, registered with the Securities and Exchange Commission, and a member of the Financial Industry Regulatory Authority.
-It is a registered investment advisor and broker-dealer.
+The company is based in New York City.
+Betterment LLC is a registered investment advisor, registered with the Securities and Exchange Commission, its affiliate Betterment Securities is a broker-dealer and member of the Financial Industry Regulatory Authority (FINRA).

-As of September 2024, Betterment had more than $56 billion of assets under management and over 900,000 customer accounts.
+As of mid-2026, the company reported managing more than $70 billion in assets under management for over one million customers.

 History

 Foundation and launch

-Betterment was founded in 2008 in New York City by Jon Stein, a Columbia Business School MBA graduate, and Eli Broverman, a lawyer out of NYU School of Law.
+Betterment was founded in 2008 in New York City by Jon Stein, a Columbia Business School MBA graduate, and Eli Broverman, a graduate of NYU School of Law.

-Betterment, LLC was established as a Delaware corporation on April 7, 2009.
-The parent company for Betterment LLC and Betterment Securities, Betterment Holdings, Inc. was established in Delaware on January 29, 2008.
+Betterment, LLC was organized as a Delaware limited liability company on April 7, 2009.
+The parent company for Betterment LLC and Betterment Securities, Betterment Holdings, Inc., was established in Delaware on January 29, 2008.

-The company launched at TechCrunch Disrupt New York in June 2010, and won the award of "Biggest New York Disruptor".
-Within 24 hours, Betterment had attracted nearly 400 early customers, and the company began talks with early investors.
+The company launched at TechCrunch Disrupt New York in May-June 2010, where it was one of five finalists and was named "Biggest New York Disruptor".
+Within a day of launching, nearly 500 people had signed up, and more than 20 investment firms contacted the company seeking further financial information.